Getting your Trinity Audio player ready...

 Again, I attempted to stand, but my bruised legs felt like jelly.
 Surprisingly, my beastly protector seemed to understand my actions and propped her face under my arm so I could lean my weight against her and stand.
 I grabbed Rules of the Black Arts for Advanced Users off the ground as I accepted her assistance.

 As soon as I was on my feet, the beast-dog shifted back into Shellie and propped herself underneath me.
-Even in her small, five-foot seven-inch form, she easily anchored me and helped me wade through the field of minced bodies.
+Even in her small, five-foot five-inch form, she easily anchored me and helped me wade through the field of minced bodies.
 From our point of view, the carnage was insanely overwhelming.
 Although I had no idea who the dead were, I felt sorry for them.

 Directing Shellie out of the woods, I struggled to stay conscious.
 I know I blacked out for a few seconds or more, at least a few times.